woodrush/gridfigure/README.md

 gridfigure
 ==========
-gridfigure is...

-- A package to let figure windows appear automatically in grid style alignment
+Running Gridfigure lets figure windows automatically appear organized in grid style, without any commands.
-- A command to batch resize and organize figures in grid style (multidisplay compatible)
+Gridfigure also provides a command to batch resize and organize figures in grid style, with full support of multiscreens.

-gridfigure supports multiscreens.
-You can specify which screen to show figure windows on.
-Automatic alignment requires some additional settings (see "Automatic Alignment" section)

 ![gfigure example](./screenshot.png)

+### Automatic Alignment
+After installation, by executing the code below, automatic alignment becomes effective:

+    set(0,'defaultfigurecreatefcn',@(varargin) gfigure('tail','nofocus',varargin{1}));

+Writing this code in startup.m will improve convenience. (see http://www.mathworks.com/help/matlab/ref/startup.html for details on startup.m)

+The above code alters the 'defaultfigurecreatefcn' property of 'figure'.
+Note that this feature is currently (1.16.2015) undocumented in MATLAB.

-### Examples:
+### Manual alignment:
+Manual alignment is also possible:

     gfigure               ->  Align all visible figures in grid style gfigure 1:5           ->  Align specified figures in grid style gfigure 400 300       ->  Resize figure to 400x300 and align (setting is remembered)